tagion/tagion/src/bin-wave/README.md

 --owerwrite -O
 ```
 **Refactor**, rename export
-Overwrite the config file, to *tagionwave,json* by default
+Overwrite the config file, to *tagionwave.json* by default
 ## Use cases

 ### Case: overwrire config file